1966 Plymouth BELVEDERE II HEMI CONVERTIBLE

 Presented is one of the rarest Hemi Powered Vehicles - The 1966 Plymouth Belvedere II Convertible with the legendary 426 HEMI.
 With a total of 10 cars produced and only 4 known to be in existence, this is a rare opportunity to own a true collector asset that will certainly appreciate over time.

-This particular example is the best of the best and has undergone a 5 year no expense spared nut and bolt restoration by some of the best Mopar specialists in the country.
+This particular example, finished in Citron Gold, is the best of the best and has undergone a 5 year no expense spared nut and bolt restoration by some of the best Mopar specialists in the country.
 It is a NUMBERS MATCHING example with the Engine, Transmission, Rear End and Sheetmetal being original to the car.

 Original parts were sent out for correct plating and finish and no reproduction parts were used.
 Only when absolutely necessary, New Old Stock (NOS) parts were used in the concourse restoration.
 The plating process had to take place in Michigan as that is one of a handful of states allowing the following: